UNPAID LEAVES OF ABSENCE

 3. Military Leaves – Military leaves of absence shall be granted to any teacher in accordance with the Uniformed Services Employment and Reemployment Rights Act (USERRA).

 a.
-The maximum number of teachers that may be on personal leave at any one time shall not exceed three percent (3%) or 18, whichever is less, of the bargaining unit.
+The maximum number of educators that may be on personal leave at any one time shall not exceed three percent (3%) or 18, whichever is less, of the bargaining unit.

 b.
 If the number of applicants for personal leave exceeds the maximum, selection shall be made as follows:

-1. Those teachers needing the leave due to an emergency situation, which has been agreed to mutually by the Board and Association, shall be granted said leave.
+1. Those educators needing the leave due to an emergency situation, which has been agreed to mutually by the Board and Association, shall be granted said leave.

 2. All other requests shall be divided into two (2) groups: Group A applicants who were granted any leave pursuant to Articles VII and VIII within the last five (5) years excluding leaves taken pursuant to either the FMLA or the USERRA; Group B—All other applicants.